9. team

 ✅ Arrival & departure

-The event starts on Monday, March 9, with the Opening Meeting in the afternoon (around 18:00).
-It ends on Friday morning, March 13, with the Closing Meeting (until 11:30).
+The event starts on Monday, March 9, with dinner at 18:00 and Opening Meeting afterwards.
+Registration is open from 15:00.
+StuDEC ends on Friday, March 13, with the Closing Meeting (until 11:30).

 The Open Space format works around a shared board divided into days, time slots and places.
 Each day anyone can add an activity they’d like to offer in one of the spaces available at the venue.
 The board shows the days across the top, the times along the side, and the different locations we can use.
 You simply place your activity in the time and place you choose.
 People who are interested can then go to that spot.
 Everyone picks the sessions that interest them, decides whether they want to lead something or join one, and there’s no obligation to attend anything you don’t feel like participating in.
 Simple as that